Foreign Legion in the Balkans: 1915-1919

 Foreign Legion - Battalion - Balkans - Sergeant - Michael MacWhite

-Sergeant Michael MacWhite.
-An Irish non-commissioned officer with the Legion Battalion’s 10th Company who fought in the Dardanelles and in Serbia.
+Michael MacWhite.
+An Irish non-commissioned officer of the 10th Company of the Legion Battalion who fought in the Dardanelles and in Serbia.
 He joined the Legion in 1913.
-After WWI, he would serve as Ireland’s Ambassador to the United States and to Italy, until 1950.
+After the First World War, he was Irish ambassador to the United States and Italy, until 1950.

-On December 31, Major Arqué was promoted to Lieutenant Colonel and assumed command of the 175e RI.
-A week later, Major Geay, wounded on the Gallipoli and detached after his recovery to the 175e RI, replaced him at the head of the Legion Battalion.
+On December 31, Major Arqué was promoted to lieutenant colonel and took command of the 175th Infantry Regiment.
+A week later, Major Geay succeeded him.
+Geay, the original commander of the Legion Battalion, had been wounded in Gallipoli and, after recovering, was also attached to the 175e RI.

-In February, the Battalion was reinforced with more than 200 legionnaires and its strength totaled 981 men.
+In February 1916, the Battalion had been refreshed with over 200 legionnaires, bringing its total strength to 981 men.

-Foreign Legion Battalion’s composition in late April 1916
+Foreign Legion Battalion, 1er RMA in late April 1916

 • Commander: Major Geay